tfardet/NNGT/doc/user/graph-analysis.rst

        nodes is zero; it also does not provide an implementation for the harmonic closeness.
 ..
 [3] the implementation of the diameter for graph-tool is approximmate so
-       results may occasionaly differ with this backend.
+       results may occasionaly be inexact with this backend.
 ..
 [4] identical to ``global_clustering``.

 ----